Thursday, March 13, 2025

 Nevertheless, in a spirit of generosity (to their own) the ruling Labour group are proposing to give Cllr Waugh a dispensation freeing him from having to attend any meetings until May 2026, which just happens to be when the next local elections are held.
 And that also means Labour won't face a by-election in Bridges ward, a contest they would almost certainly lose to the Lib Dems.

 There will be a vote on this generosity at the council meeting tomorrow.
-I've never known a person to be elected and never attend any meetings during their term of office while continuing to receive their full allowance.
+I've never known a person to be elected and never attend any meetings during their term of office.
 So Gateshead could be home to a record breaker!
 Whether Gateshead wants such a record is another matter.

 Core group meeting